grodetskiy/Ukrainian-Animal-Shelters/documentation/SRS.md

 **_Filtering:_**
 - In animal list view mode, the user can set a filter for almost all columns (Type, Breed, Gender etc.) and then click on the "Filter search" button to search (at the bottom of the filter);
-- The application displays a form for viewing the list of animals according to the filtering;
+- The application displays a form for viewing the list of animals according to the filtering.

 **_Search:_**
 -  In animal list view mode, the user can a search in the Search line for an occurrence of a specific word or phrase;
--  The application displays a form for viewing the list of animals according to the searching;
+-  The application displays a form for viewing the list of animals according to the searching.

 ### 1.2 Add animal
 **_Main scenario:_**